raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 If you need inspiration for creating your passwords: the [xkcd: Password Strength](https://xkcd.com/936/) comic is funny and contains a lot of truth.
 Store a copy of your passwords somewhere safe (preferably in a password manager like KeePass) and keep your original notes out of sight once your system is up and running.

 ## Preparing the operating system
-The node runs headless, that means without keyboard or display, so the operating system Raspbian Stretch Lite is used, unless you want to use an HFS+ (macOS-formatted) hard drive.
-In that case, you must use the Raspbian Stretch With Desktop disk image (or build your own kernel including the hfsplus module).
+The node runs headless, that means without keyboard or display, so the operating system Raspbian Stretch Lite is used.

-1. Download the [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) disk image, or the [Raspbian Stretch With Desktop](https://www.raspberrypi.org/downloads/raspbian/) disk image if you want to use an HFS+ hard drive
+1. Download the [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) disk image
 2. Write the disk image to your SD card with [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 ### Enable Secure Shell